wpsharks/s2member-kb/tutorials/2015/156-protecting-all-posts-pages.md

 ## Avoid Using the `all` Keyword for Posts/Pages

 A common mistake when you attempt to protect all Posts or all Pages, is to use s2Member's Post/Page  Restriction Options.
-While this does make it quite easy to protect everything, because the instructions here show that you can simply type the special keyword `all` to protect everything; it does _not_ allow for any exceptions to made now or in the future.
+While this does make it quite easy to protect everything, because the instructions here show that you can simply type the special keyword `all` to protect everything; it does _not_ allow for any exceptions to be made now or in the future.
 For that reason, please try to avoid using the `all` keyword when there are in fact exceptions to the rule.

 ## TIP: Protect Content Using WordPress Tags